kanaverse/kana/README.md

 - Clicking on a cluster name in the legend will highlight that cluster in the t-SNE/UMAP plot.
 - Clicking on the droplet icon in the marker table will color the t-SNE/UMAP plot by the expression of the selected gene.
 - Clicking on the plus icon in the marker table will give some details about that gene's expression in the selected cluster, including a histogram relative to cells in other clusters.
+- Hovering over the bars in the Markers section for a gene displays a tooltip on different statistics for that gene vs the selected cluster.
+- Filter markers either by searching for a gene or using the sliders to filter by various statistics.
 - Clicking on "What's happening" will show logs describing how long each step of the analysis took (and any errors during the analysis).

 ## For developers